 Chances are, the food in the country abroad is not going to be like the food many of us are used to eating at home.
 Although this can be a wonderful part of the experience, it may be difficult or even painful for some.
 Be sure to follow the host school or host family's guidelines about what precautions to take when sampling local foods and drinks.
 (Note: in areas where it is not safe to drink the water, remember that ice, fruit juices, and even vegetables and fruits washed in the water should be avoided if at all possible.)
 Your student will be surprised, however, to find that many popular fast food chain restaurants from the United States can also be found all over the world!

-How can we keep in touch with the student while they are abroad?
+How can we keep in touch with our son/daughter while they are abroad?

 Is there anything else I should know?

-SAFETY IS A PRIMARY CONCERN: It is impossible to guarantee absolute safety of your daughter or son while he or she is miles away.
-The Office of International Programs takes steps to provide a safe environment while the student is abroad.
+SAFETY IS A PRIMARY CONCERN: It is impossible to guarantee absolute safety of your son or daughter while he or she is miles away.
+The CCEE takes steps to provide a safe environment while the student is abroad.
 It is the student's responsibility to use common sense to avoid possible issues.
 Students are required to read country-specific pre-departure information (including the applicable Consular Information Sheet) and to be familiar with the customs and culture of the country to be visited.
 Women are strongly cautioned about traveling alone in certain countries.
 It is a good idea for students to leave a travel itinerary with contact information for parents and for host university personnel, just in case.

 RE-ENTRY: THE TIME YOUR SON/DAUGHTER COMES HOME FROM STUDYING ABROAD: It is quite possible that he/she will be suffering from jet-leg and or reverse culture shock.
 Reverse culture shock can be a real problem for some, especially those who have spent an academic year abroad.
 Your help will be of great assistance during this time of confusion and disorientation.
 If students have grown accustomed to the culture of the host country, they might be bored to be back home or feel a lack of direction.
 During the period of re-adjustment, students will try to get back into the normal routine and may find it difficult due to experiences and things they have learned.
 It is important to remember that students are normally excited about coming back and being on their native turf.
 They want to tell you all about the exciting experiences they had.
 When you ask "How was your trip?", do not expect a 15-word sentence to describe their entire journey.
 It is important to remember that your child has changed in many ways: personally, culturally, academically, and professionally.
 Your child has matured, in many ways, to a new individual.
 It is important that you take time to listen to his/her stories and experiences, and look at his/her pictures.
 Please take an interest in your child's experience abroad and be understanding to their needs.

 POST-TRAVEL HEALTH RECOMMENDATIONS: If your son or daughter feels ill within 12 months after a trip abroad, he/she should mention to the physician the countries he/she has visited.
-The Center for International Programs advises students to avoid unprotected and unsafe sexual encounters while abroad.
+The CCEE advises students to avoid unprotected and unsafe sexual encounters while abroad.
 Upon return, it might be a good idea to schedule an appointment with a healthcare provider to have a complete physical.